-If you’re getting a small star, a discreet heart, or a single word tattooed on you, you’ll probably be in and out of the tattoo shop in one or two hours.
+If you’re getting a small star or a single word tattooed on you, you’ll probably be in and out of the tattoo shop in one or two hours.
 However, large and very detailed tattoos can take upwards of 60 hours over multiple sessions.

 Take a look below to see all of the factors that can affect how long your chosen tattoo design is likely going to take.

 Unsurprisingly, size is by far the biggest factor.
 Even a detailed and colorful tattoo can be finished in a short session if it’s only the size of a brick.
 Likewise, you can’t expect to get a full sleeve or a large back tattoo done quickly, even if it’s a fairly simple design.
 You better ensure you ate appropriately before your session, because you may be at the shop for a while.

 The body isn’t uniformly smooth.
 We have bones creating ridges and bumps under our skin, and some areas of our skin might be tighter than others.
 All of this affects how easy or difficult it is to apply the tattoo.

 Your elbow, for instance, can be a bit of a challenge, given how much the skin moves when flexing, how the bone at your joint prevents it from smoothing out into a flat surface, and how difficult it might be to hold it in a particular position for a very long time.